Point Edward, Ontario: Arena

-Events

-Point Edward hosts a number of events on its waterfront year-round, attracting participants locally and from other cities.

-Mackinac Pancake Breakfast

-In the midst of summer events in Lambton County, the Rotary Club of Sarnia hosts the annual public Mackinac Pancake Breakfast alongside the Mackinac sail race that runs through Point Edward’s riverfront during July.
-Guests from all over the county come participate in the breakfast while enjoying the scenic surroundings of Point Edward, and the numbers are only growing.
-Rain or shine, members of the club work to serve pancakes, sausages and coffee to over 2,000 guests who come to enjoy the races that weekend.
-This year, the funds are pledged to support the building of a public splash pad for the village.

-Bridge Bash

-During the Mackinac events, Point Edward’s Optimist Club hosts a three-night concert event with a program starring upcoming out-of-town and local acts.
-Bridge Bash, entertains the concert goers through both country and rock and roll performances on separate nights.
-The event holds a general and V.I.P. area which offers a selection of barbecue food items for all guests and alcohol based vendors for those in the V.I.P sections.
-Admissions and donations are contributed to the production of the splash pad for Point Edward’s waterfront.

-The Moon Light Farmer's Market

-The 2015 summer brings a new attraction under the Blue Water Bridge at Point Edward’s waterfront that supports local businesses and farmers.
-The Moon Light Farmers market consists of vendors of all different types of food and produce set up along the Michigan Street pathway every Thursday night beginning at 4:00p.m.
-This new addition to Point Edward brings awareness of local businesses and contributes to increasing interest in the village’s downtown area.

 Schools

 Point Edward is home to Bridgeview Public School.
 It was opened in the late 1940s to house the growing number of children in the village.
 The previous school was located where Optimist Park currently is.
 Bridgeview houses grades from junior kindergarten to Grade 8.
 It also has one of the best outfitted classroom facilities for special needs students in Southwestern Ontario.
 The Lambton Kent District School Board has closed a number of elementary schools due to low capacity, although Bridgeview remains open because of the highly valued special needs facilities.

 Transportation

 Federal Bridge Corporation operates and maintains the Blue Water Bridge, a twin-span bridge across the Saint Clair River to Michigan, along with its associated customs and immigration facilities.
 The company has bought and closed several houses along St. Clair and Alexandra Ave.
 It owns and maintains a great deal of land in Point Edward, but there is little room left for expansion.